 It is better if you withdraw cash from an ATM in bulk.
 Else you may end up paying a lot in conversion charges every time you withdraw cash from the ATM.

-Which SIM card to buy in Mexico City?
+Which SIM card to buy during one of your Mexico City trips?

 If you are only going for a short Mexico City trip, then you don’t need a SIM card and can use your own SIM card.
 Most US providers have good rates for data plans in Mexico.